The Flourish Process

 NOT How can we generate the most revenue possible from our building?

-BUT How can our space be shared in a way that demonstrates our love for neighbor?
+BUT How can our space be shared in a way that demonstrates our care for our community?

-COMBINED WITH Who can we partner with in this work?
+COMBINED WITH Who could we partner with in this work?

 AND What values will guide our partnership(s)?